 I recommend using your nettles infusion up within a 24 hour period as the potency of the minerals and other nutritional elements diminishes rapidly once it is made.
 You can still drink the infusion beyond 24 hours, but know that benefits will be lessened as time goes on.

 7. Drink bone broths and incorporate them into your meals as well.

 Bone broths made from the bones of healthy animals and birds on pasture are full of easily-digested and essential nutrients which can help your body stay healthy such as magnesium, calcium, phosphorus, zinc, amino acids, and glucosamine (for bone health), and gelatin (muscles, metabolism, weight, skin, digestion, hair, fingernails, joint health).
-Read this post for more information on health benefits and recipes for making your own bone broths at home.
-More on bone broths.
+Read this post on bone broths for more information on the health benefits and recipes for making your own bone broths at home.
 Sandrine reviews Sally Fallon Morell and Kaayla Daniel’s Nourishing Broth book, which we recommend.

 8. Eat real, fermented foods like home-made yogurt, kefir, and sauerkraut.

 Making your own at home is best for optimal preservation of nutrients and beneficial bacteria, as well as immune supporting and digestive enhancing.
-Commercial yogurts, sour cream, kefir, sauerkraut, pickles, and other foods do not have the health benefits or probiotic activity of home-made cultured foods.
+Some commercial yogurts, sour cream, kefir, sauerkraut, pickles, and other foods may not have the health benefits or probiotic activity of home-made cultured foods.

 9. Be certain to take a good probiotic each day – especially if you are lacking fermented foods.

 10. Use digestive enzymes.